stitchdata/docs/_replication/loading/understanding-loading-behavior.md

           {% include layout/image.html enlarge=true file="/replication/append-only-no-primary-key.png" alt="Click to enlarge: Append-Only loading as a result of no defined Primary Keys" %}

-      - title: "Historical loading example"
+      - title: "History mode example"
-        anchor: "example--historical-loading"
+        anchor: "example--history-mode-loading"
-        summary: "Historical loading"
+        summary: "History mode"
         content: |
-          In this example, the destination is configured to use Historical loading.
+          In this example, the destination is configured to use History mode.
 The `id` column is the table's Primary Key.

           The following record is added to the destination table in a first replication job.
 The `_sdc_end_date` column is set to `9999-12-31` to indicate that this is the latest version of this record: